 What’s in a Box

 Inspiration can come in some surprising forms.
 An article in the January-February 2016 issue of Smithsonian left a lump in my throat.
-It’s been a long time since I’ve seen archaeologscrollical finds in seminary, so I was pleased to see pictures of Galilean treasures unearthed in recent years.
+It’s been a long time since I’ve seen archaeological finds in seminary, so I was pleased to see pictures of Galilean treasures unearthed in recent years.

 One item is particularly intriguing: a quartzite box found in the synagogue in Magdala (also newly discovered).
 It has some of the earliest-known carvings of the Jerusalem Temple’s menorah and other sacred items from the Temple areas where only priests were allowed.
 It even has a symbol of the veil separating the priests’ area from the Holy of Holies.
 So the box represents a three-dimensional model of Herod’s entire Jerusalem Temple.